Falcons' Jones: Will alert refs if Seahawks hold

 "But if you grab me early, I'm going to let the ref know," Jones said.
 "And if they're not calling it, it's going to be a physical game."

-Saturday's officiating crew will be headed by Gene Steratore, although he won't have his typical cast surrounding him.
-Steratore's regular-season crew called a legal low 22 combined penalties for defensive holding (7), defensive pass interference (12), and illegal contact (3).
+Saturday's officiating crew will be headed by Gene Steratore, though he won't have his typical cast surrounding him.
+Steratore's regular-season crew called a league-low 22 combined penalties for defensive holding (seven), defensive pass interference (12) and illegal contact (three).
 The league high was Jerome Boger's crew with 58 (23 holding, 24 pass interference, 11 illegal contact).

 "We want to let our play be the judges," Quinn said.
 "And the attitude and toughness that we want to play with, that to me is the most critical thing.
 When you're hoping for a call or wanting something different, I think you lose your edge.
 So for us, it's going to be, 'Let's go attack.'
 How they call the game, we don't have control over.
 So let's control the things we can, which is our effort, our ability to try to break guys off.
 Those are the things that we want to totally establish."

-Receiver Mohamed Sanu talked about contending with the Seahawks' physicality, which may sometimes cross the line.
+Receiver Mohamed Sanu talked about contending with the Seahawks' physicality, which might sometimes cross the line.

 The matchup between Jones and Sherman will be one to watch Saturday, and not just for potential penalties.
 Sherman often remains at his left cornerback spot but did follow Jones some during the regular-season meeting.
 In that game, Jones has seven catches for 139 yards and a 36-yard touchdown off a busted coverage.